-Annika Mann is an Assistant Professor of English in the School of Humanities, Arts, and Cultural Studies at Arizona State University’s New College of Interdisciplinary Arts and Sciences.
-She received her PhD in English from Indiana University, Bloomington in 2011, and her BA in English from Northwestern University in 2003.
+Annika Mann is an assistant professor of English in the School of Humanities, Arts, and Cultural Studies at Arizona State University’s New College of Interdisciplinary Arts and Sciences.
+She received her doctorate in English from Indiana University, Bloomington in 2011, and her bachelor's degree in English from Northwestern University in 2003.
 Before coming to ASU, Mann taught in the Department of English and Comparative Literary Study at Occidental College in Los Angeles, California.

 Mann is a scholar of 18th-century and Romantic-era British literature and culture, with particular interests in the history of medicine, the politics of health and print cultures.
 Her book, "Reading Contagion: The Hazards of Reading in the Age of Print" (University of Virginia Press, forthcoming), examines how 18th-century physicians, philosophers, novelists and poets depict reading printed texts as materially and affectively contagious, a threat to both individual and collective health.
 Her co-edited collection, "Transforming Contagion: Risky Contacts Among Bodies, Disciplines, and Nations" (Rutgers University Press, forthcoming), explores contagion as a feminist, trans-historical, interdisciplinary site of both anxiety and possibility.
 This collection examines not only contagions postulated to spread from bodies, but also those rooted in political practices, psychological exchanges, social movements, and the classroom.